 Rice Krispies Gold Nuggets

-The boys wanted to make these Rice Krispies Gold Nuggets for St Patrick’s Day, and what a great idea.
+The kids wanted to make these Rice Krispies Gold Nuggets for St Patrick’s Day, and what a great idea.
 These traditional treats are a favorite among the kids, and adults too.
-We took Kellogg’s old time favorite and had some fun with it.
+We took the original rice krispie treat recipe and had some fun with it.

 I was worried at first about the kids working with the hot marshmallow.
-(Curious kids) Surprisingly, once the hot marshmallow was in the bowl, and the Rice Krispies were in, it wasn’t hot at all.
-The marshmallow mix needs to sit in the bowl for a minute, then add the Rice Krispies.
-They were able to form the nugget shapes without any heat to their hands, and they formed the Rice Krispies Gold Nuggets.
+(Curious kids) Surprisingly, once the hot marshmallow was in the bowl with the Rice Krispie, it wasn’t hot at all.
+Just allow the marshmallow mix to rest in the bowl for a minute, so it can cool.
+They were able to handle the ingredients without any heat to their hands, and they formed the Rice Krispies Gold Nuggets.

-This recipe was by far the best rice krispie treats recipe, and easiest for the kids to make.
-I think using their hands, and not having to make them a certain shape or size really made it more fun for them.
-Brody is a sensory seeker, so he always has to touch everything.
+This was by far the best recipe for this holiday Rice Krispie treats, and easy for the kids to make.
+I think not having to make them a certain shape or size really made it more fun for them.
+My son Brody is a sensory seeker, so he always has to touch everything.